 LWF Burundi plays a leading role among NGOs in eastern Burundi.
 They have experience in both relief and development work, LWF having served Burundian refugees in Tanzania since 1993.
 This work has given LWF a strong understanding of the issues faced by Burundian returnees and established the foundation for intervention in Burundi.

 Now working in a development context, LWF Burundi continues to empower disadvantaged communities to achieve sustainable livelihoods.
 LWF Burundi builds a community-based structure and ensures local ownership by employing community members and training village leaders.

-The CEP focuses on increased achievement of human rights, stronger leadership and improved livelihoods.
+The program focuses on increased achievement of human rights, stronger leadership and improved livelihoods.